What are Royalties and How Do They Work

-If you have intellectual property (a copyright, trademark, or patent) that you want to receive royalties from, there are two ways to do this:
+If you have intellectual property (copyright, trademark, or patent) that you want to receive royalties from, there are two ways to do this:

-- You may sell the property and receive payments from the buyer based on the revenue generated from that property.
+- You may sell the property and receive payments from the buyer based on a percentage of the revenue generated from that property.
 For example, you can sell the copyright to a book outright and receive royalties up front and receive a continuing stream of revenue based on the sales of the book.

 - You may keep the ownership to the property and get royalties from someone for use of the property.
 This is called licensing.

 Royalty fees and payment amounts can be set in a variety of ways.
 For example, in a franchise situation, fees can be set as a fixed or variable percentage of gross sales.
 In many cases, there is a minimum royalty.